hbeni/fgcom-mumble/docs/TECHNICAL_SETUP_GUIDE.md

 This guide provides comprehensive setup instructions for the FGCom-mumble distributed work unit system. **This is a complex system requiring significant technical expertise.** You'll learn how to set up the server, register clients, and start processing work units.

-**⚠️ Important**: This is NOT a "quick start" system.
+**Important**: This is NOT a "quick start" system.
 Setup requires 2-4 hours for experienced administrators and 1-2 days for full configuration.

 ## Table of Contents